ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] Transmit IR NEC Raw Data And Decode.rst

 | **Modulation**
 | NEC protocol uses Pulse Distance Encoding of the bits for data
   communication (Figure 4).
-A logical “1” is represented by total duration of 2250us, with 560us of “marks” and (2250-560) us of “spaces”.
-While logical ”0” is represented by total duration of 1120us, with 560us “marks” and (1120-560) us of “spaces”.
+A logical "1" is represented by total duration of 2250us, with 560us of "marks" and (2250-560) us of "spaces".
+While logical "0" is represented by total duration of 1120us, with 560us "marks" and (1120-560) us of "spaces".

 .. image:: ../media/[RTL8722CSM]_[RTL8722DM]_Transmit_IR_NEC_Raw_Data_And_Decode/image4.png
    :alt: 1